✨ New Plugin Alert ✨ SleekRank is now available with €50 launch discount

 Common questions about SleekView for Uncanny Automator

 wp_uap_recipe_log, wp_uap_trigger_log, wp_uap_trigger_log_meta, wp_uap_action_log, wp_uap_action_log_meta, and the closure log tables.
-Each can be its own view, or you can build a parent-child setup.
+Each can be its own view, or you can build a parent-child setup that links runs to their child triggers and actions in one navigable surface.

 Yes.
-The recipe log has a completed status with values for in-progress and finished states.
-Filter on it to find stuck runs.
+The recipe log has a completed column with values for in-progress and finished states.
+Filter on it to find stuck runs, then sort by start time descending to see the oldest ones first.
+A run that's been in-progress for hours is almost always a hung or failed action that needs investigating.

-Yes — Pro uses the same wp_uap_* table family with extra metadata.
-SleekView reads whichever tables your install has.
+Yes.
+Pro uses the same wp_uap_* table family with a few extra metadata fields for premium triggers and actions.
+SleekView reads whichever tables your install has, so the views don't break if you upgrade or downgrade between Free and Pro tiers.

-Each recipe row has a run_number.
+Each recipe row carries a run_number that increments per execution.
 SleekView surfaces it as a column so you can sort recipes by total runs and see usage at a glance.
+A recipe with 12,000 runs is almost certainly mission-critical; a recipe with three runs in six months is a candidate for retirement.

 Pricing